 Goals

 The main goal is to ensure reliable sharing of information, without the risk for information overload or misunderstanding, so that manned ships will trust unmanned ships to choose the right strategy, as manned ships can be informed, using natural language describing the reasoning of unmanned vessels.
-During communication should manned vessels only be updated when requested or in case of an unusual activity which could affect their strategy.
+During communication manned vessels should only be updated when requested or in case of an unusual activity that could affect their strategy.
 Manned vessels should thereby be aware when unmanned vessels desire more information to decide on the right strategy.
 It might be possible to develop a protocol for communication with traffic controllers in later iterations, using the same philosophy.
-This communication becomes more critical when the development of a new system for traffic controllers also takes too much time to develop or implement.
+This communication becomes more critical when the development of a new traffic controller system for will takes too much time to develop or implement.

 Infeasible solutions

-The easiest solution for unmanned ships would be to install a new system on every vessel.
-This is however not feasible as mentioned before.
-To implement this, it would mean that all ships which could encounter an unmanned ship will have to install this too.
-It might be possible to make it obligatory via regulations, which will cost much more time and money.
-Making the introduction of unmanned ships less likely.
-Time and money is also the reason to use a Non-visual User Interface (no-UI), as a GUI will require new screens or changes to the ECDIS which are only possible when regulations are changed.
+A logical solution for unmanned ships would be to install a new system on every vessel.
+To implement this, it would mean that all ships that could encounter an unmanned ship will have to install this.
+It might be possible to make it obligatory via regulations, which will cost much time and money.
+This might delay the introduction of unmanned ships significantly.
+Time and money are also the reason to use a Non-visual User Interface (no-UI), as a GUI will require new screens or changes to the ECDIS which is only possible when regulations are changed.

 Human factors

-When designing technology, there are two driving questions that need to be well-thought out:
+When designing technology, two driving questions are crucial that need to be well-thought out:

 (1) What tasks and/or values is the user trying to accomplish and how can the technology support the user in doing so?, and (2) How can the technology be designed such that the user can work with the technology?

-The Human Factors segment of the sCE method describes the available relevant knowledge about, for instance, human cognition, performance, task support, learning, human-machine interaction, ergonomics, etc. Note that we emphasise that this knowledge should be relevant for the problem and its design solution: the knowledge described here should lead to a better understanding of either (1) or (2).
+The Human Factors segment of the sCE method describes the available relevant knowledge about, for instance, human cognition, performance, task support, learning, human-machine interaction, ergonomics, etc. Note that we emphasize that this knowledge should be relevant for the problem and its design solution: the knowledge described here should lead to a better understanding of either (1) or (2).
 The three elements relevant to the human factors analysis are the human factors knowledge, measures, and interaction design patterns.

 HUMAN FACTORS 75